Skywatch24/image-sequence-player/README.md

 | `startFrame`       | Number.  | 0       | Decide which frame will be play at the beginning.     |
 | `backwards`        | Boolean. | False   | If true, the video will be reversed at the beginning. |
 | `progressBarColor` | String.  | '#f00'  | The color of progress bar of current time.            |

+## Note

+- This project is inspired by [frame-player](https://github.com/vagnervjs/frame-player).
+- Licensed under the Apache License, Version 2.0 (the "License");